Construct an object that can get used to calibrate an object produced by

 An TMB model spec to fit to data.
 Such specs can be produced by

-, and possibly modified withmp_tmb_insert
+mp_tmb_model_specormp_tmb_library, and possibly modified withmp_tmb_insertandmp_tmb_update.- data

 A data frame containing trajectories to fit to and possibly time-varying parameters.
 The data must be of the same format as that produced by

-.- traj
+mp_trajectory.- traj

 A character vector giving the names of trajectories to fit to data, or a named list of likelihood distributions specified with a